sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 * Simple2DActiveCell -- a child of Simple2DCell class with data structures and functions common to many off-lattice cell models with active dynamics

-* DelaunayLoc -- Calculates candidate 1-rings of particles by finding an enclosing polygon of nearby points and finding all points in the circumcircle of the point and any two consecutive vertices of that polygon.
+* DelaunayGPU -- Calculates candidate 1-rings of particles by finding an enclosing polygon of nearby points and finding all points in the circumcircle of the point and any two consecutive vertices of that polygon.

+* DelaunayCGAL -- A wrapper to a CGAL-based Delaunay triangulation

 * voronoiModelBase -- A core engine that operates as described below in ''Basic idea.''
 Helps with the topology maintenance problem in Voronoi models